idahoenigmann/cat_compressor/README.md

 ... is quite difficult.

 Anyhow, you will want to get the cat images from <link missing> and move them to your ~/.keras/datasets directory.
-There is a somewhat pretrained nn weight and biases set available at <link missing>.
+There is a somewhat pretrained nn weight and biases set available [here](https://drive.google.com/drive/folders/1K58Dt07-jXyqFFZDlCrxCmVxdoDTbXZe?usp=sharing).
+Move these files into the cat_compressor directory.

 Get the following python modules: